ArdanaLabs/audit/src/attacks/flash.md

 Flashloans will not be entering the Cardano ecosystem.
 \end{belief}

-As such, Danaswap, Ardana stablecoins, and mechanisms related to Dana governance tokens are not vulnerable to flashloan attacks.
+As such, 'Danaswap', Ardana stablecoins, and mechanisms related to `DANA` governance tokens are not vulnerable to flashloan attacks.

 ## Action: monitoring Cardano for developments in multistep atomic transactions \label{section:flashmitigation}
 Project Ardana will be monitoring the evolution of Cardano, because we believe that if multistep atomic transactions are introduced flashloans will be shortly around the corner.